The MU Journey

-The Methodist University Journey is about embracing experiences outside of the classroom, fulfilling the university’s mission to engage, enrich, and empower its students and community.
-The four components of the MU Journey are Leadership Development, Community Engagement, Global Education, and Undergraduate Research and Creativity.
+The MU Journey is about embracing experiences outside of the classroom, fulfilling the university’s mission to engage, enrich, and empower its students and community.
+The four components of the MU Journey are Leadership Development, Community Engagement, Global Education, and Research and Creativity.

 The Honors Program is a Great Books reading program for students with high academic credentials.
 The program includes a 5-semester reading series, special topics classes, and the Honors Project.
 The reading courses meet once a week in a small seminar format to discuss one of the texts from the semester’s list.